Module 1.1: Advanced Cilium for CCA

 # Check BGP status (will show "active" since no real peer exists)cilium bgp peers --context kind-cluster-aSuccess Criteria

-Section titled “Success Criteria”- Both clusters have Cilium installed with unique cluster names and IDs
+Section titled “Success Criteria”- Both clusters have Cilium installed with unique cluster names and IDs.

-- Cluster Mesh status shows “connected” between clusters
+- Cluster Mesh status shows “connected” between clusters.

 - Global service annotation (

-service.cilium.io/global: "true") applied - Service with
+service.cilium.io/global: "true") is successfully applied. - Service with

 -